yitaozh/yitaozh.github.io/source/_posts/3013-Divide-an-Array-Into-Subarrays-With-Minimum-Cost-II.md

 public:
     // so, we need to pick nums[0], with another k - 1 numbers
     // the best choice is pick the minimum k - 1 numbers
-    // but we have the contraint that ik-1 - i1 <= dist
+    // but we have the constraint that ik-1 - i1 <= dist
     // i1 = len(subArray1), so ik-1 <= dist + len(subArray1)
     long long minimumCost(vector<int>& nums, int k, int dist) {
         long long cur = nums[0], res = LLONG_MAX;